jashandeep-sohi/pyds/_sources/userguide.txt

 .. rubric:: Attribute

-An :class:`Attribute` object represents an attribute assignment statement, which assigns some value to an attribute.
+An attribute assignment statement, which assigns some value to an attribute, is represented by an :class:`Attribute` object.

 It is instantiated with an identifier and a value::